Quenching and Tempering: How Many Times Can They Be Repeated?

 The cooling characteristics of different media vary significantly:

-- Water quenching: Fast cooling speed, but large temperature difference between the inside and outside of the workpiece, leading to severe stress concentration.
+- Water quenching: Fast cooling speed, but a large temperature difference between the inside and outside of the workpiece, leading to severe stress concentration.

 - Oil quenching: Moderate cooling speed, more uniform temperature distribution.